60dimension/IELTS-Vocabularies/Vocabulary03.md

 Prices went up on several basic commodities like bread and meat.

-Defense of the realm is crucial.
+Defence of the realm is crucial.

 The change is insidious and will not produce a noticeable effect for 15 to 20 years.

-Defense of the realm is crucial.
+Defence of the realm is crucial.

 I stood still, trying to invent a plausible excuse.